functionalepigenomics/Illumina_Infinium_HumanMethylation_BeadChips_Annotation/README.md

      821,942 cross-population unambiguous probes on the EPIC v2.0 array

 ### ⚡ Technologies
-These unambiguous probes are developed using the concepts and methods described in the paper.
+These unambiguous probes are developed using the concepts and methods described in the paper:

 Dong Z, Whitehead J, Fu M, MacIsaac JL, Rehkopf DH, Rosero-Bixby L, Kobor MS, Korthauer K. Complete reference genome and pangenome improve genome-wide detection and interpretation of DNA methylation using sequencing and array data.
 Cell Rep. 2025 May 28;44(6):115755. doi: 10.1016/j.celrep.2025.115755.
 Epub ahead of print.
 PMID: 40445831.